 Hyderabad Days

-Hyderabad Days: the code we lived by before we coded is a warm, witty memoir set in a middle-class Hyderabad colony of the 80s and 90s, a world of barefoot cricket, hot bajjis, fan letters to television goddesses, and jamun-stained summers that shaped the early instincts of a future engineer and executive.
+Hyderabad Days: the code we lived by before we coded, is a warm, witty memoir set in a middle-class Hyderabad colony of the 80s and 90s, a world of barefoot cricket, hot bajjis, fan letters to television goddesses, and jamun-stained summers that shaped the early instincts of a future engineer and executive.

 Through a series of vivid vignettes and stories, Ravi captures a childhood filled with friendship, mischief, and small moments that become lasting memories.
 He shows how the rhythms of colony life — a streetlamp study session, a cricket match played with borrowed gear — can echo decades later in rooms far from where they began.